EllenPeng123/Gitlet/README.md

 # Gitlet

 # Summary
-This is a version control system is implemented from scratch and mimics the main functionality of the well-known Git, such as:
+This is a version control system is implemented from scratch and mimics the main functionality of the well-known Git, such as:<br />
-  Committing: saving the contents of entire directories of files, which are called commits.
+  Committing: saving the contents of entire directories of files, which are called commits.<br />
-  Checking out: restoring a version of one or more files or entire commits.
+  Checking out: restoring a version of one or more files or entire commits. <br>
-  Log: viewing the history of your backups.
+  Log: viewing the history of your backups. <br />
-  Branches: maintaining related sequences of commits.
+  Branches: maintaining related sequences of commits.<br/>
-  Merging changes made in one branch into another.
+  Merging changes made in one branch into another.<br />

 Simple Visualization of Commits:
 ![img](1.png)